Snowflake-Labs/sqlpack/README.md

 3. A repository of standard SQL templates for ETL operations with Snowflake.

-### If you want to contribute to the project , please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file .
+### If you want to contribute to the project, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-### For using the ETLs' present in the project , follow the steps mentioned below
+### For using the ETLs present in the project, follow the steps mentioned below
 ## Install
 ```zsh
 pipx install sqlpack